cindy123jl/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # C#_Projects

- Here I have some c# projects
+ Here I have some C# projects where I also have some projects using the .Net Framework

  # Projects